Interested in the cellular version of the Apple Watch? Check out How Apple Watch Cellular Works to make an informed decision when buying one.

 If you get the GPS + Cellular Apple Watch then you can access LTE connectivity.
 This will let you call, use Siri, navigate and use the internet on your Apple watch using the iPhone’s carrier plan.
 Even if you don’t have the phone with you.
 This is primarily due to the eSIM.
 However, availing of this option requires you to get in touch with a carrier and pay them a bit more.

 How Apple Watch Cellular Works – Capabilities

 The cellular variant of the Apple Watch series will provide you with access to everything internet based on your Apple Watch.
-When your Apple Watch and iPhone are not in close proximity to be connected via Bluetooth or there is no WiFi connection nearby, the Apple Watch will automatically switch to cellular mode giving you access to all the internet based applications on the Apple Watch.
+When your Apple Watch and iPhone are not in close proximity to being connected via Bluetooth or there is no WiFi connection nearby, the Apple Watch will automatically switch to cellular mode giving you access to all the internet-based applications on the Apple Watch.
 Your Apple Watch will be able to do the following